even4void/aliquote/content/post/vscode-python.md

 ![](/img/2019-04-08-18-57-43.png)

 If you are happy with working using plain text Python files, I believe that the MS [python package](https://marketplace.visualstudio.com/itemdetails?itemName=ms-python.python) is a great choice.
 You don't even need to install Anaconda--I'm using the latest homebrewed version of Python on my Mac, and it is works right out of the box.
+There's a beginning of support for working with Jupyter notebook as well, but nothing close to what was available in [Hydrogen](https://atom.io/packages/hydrogen) under Atom.
 The autocomplete and intellisense features are gorgeous; You also get refactoring and linting for free.
 The built-in support for automatic indentation is good, although I managed to get into a situation where VS code was lost following an extra space in front of a `def` statement.
 Anyway, this is a really good package, which comes quite handy to navigate quickly between definitions and references, or access documentation on the fly.
 Just over a method and you get a nicely formatted popup window with all the details.
 Here's a little preview to give you an idea:

 ![](/img/2019-04-08-19-03-24.png)